zfxbear/ECS_150-Project.1/Report.md

 6.Using the `fork()`,`exec()`and `wait` to display the output

-## CallCommand, SplitCommand and PipeCommand
+## callCommand, splitCommand and pipeCommand
 ```c
     int callcommand(int commandnum){
       pid_t pid = fork();